Atusa-gh/GrippingForcePrediction/README.md

 3. Dataset

-      Data is derived form 10 healthy subjects with an average age of 23.8 years old (9 males and one female)
+      Data is derived form 10 healthy subjects with an average age of 23.8 years old (9 males and one female).

+4. Force prediction

+      Gripping force is predicted using MLP, simple RNN, GRU and LSTM neural networks.

+5. Visualization

+      Performance of different networks with prediction horizens of 1-12 is plotted.

+      Error Distributions of all implemented networks are shown in a boxplot.